tr1ptychs/scrap.nvim/README.md

 You also can use Esc in normal mode to close the window when it's open.

-Closing the floating window saves it automatically, and will persist across sessions. no need to `:w`. (don't use `:q` though, see [FYI](https://github.com/tr1ptychs/scrap.nvime#fyi) below.)
+Closing the floating window saves it automatically, and contents will persist across sessions. no need to `:w`.

 ## Setup
 Use the package manager of your choice.
 Just set a keymap for toggling the window using the command `:ScrapToggle`. for example: